johnfgibson/math527/misc/exam2topics.md

   * arrive a few minutes early
   * bring a pencil, eraser, and a pen
-  * read the instructions and follow them --worth 5% on your grade
+  * read the instructions and follow them --worth 4% of your grade
   * read the problem statements and do what is asked
   * be careful with algebra and calculus --don't rush!
   * keep cool and collected, try not to freak out about grades